 From top electronic companies to independent Kickstarter campaigns, there are many small, yet loud, and great sounding portable speakers systems out there for your purchase.
 Just plug in your iPod or iPhone and you can have Justin Beber leading the family in Kumbaya fireside.
 Or maybe you’ll invite the Grateful Dead for a campfire jam.

 Either way, do you really need to bring that luxury sound system?
 What about the bubbling creek, and the chirping birds?
 Point is, most of us go camping to experience nature, and the natural sounds in the wild are something not to be missed.
 If you are too busy selecting the next playlist, you might miss out on nature's soundtrack.
-But we all have a soft spot for at least one camping luxury and if you must bring your portable speakers and iPod, just remember to be considerate of your neighbors and the campground’s quit hours.
+But we all have a soft spot for at least one camping luxury and if you must bring your portable speakers and iPod, just remember to be considerate of your neighbors and the campground’s quiet hours.

 For those who love a good tune at the campground, the latest and greatest speaker on the market is the Boombotix camping speaker.
 It’s small, compact, portable, waterproof and it looks durable too.
 Speakers range in price from $69.99 – 129.99.